-I have been writing fiction since 2007, working part-time to embrace my vocation and penning four novels, two in French and two in English:
+I have been writing accessible literary fiction since 2007, penning two novels in English:

 Heading for the Wall (2014)